-Michael E. Hantman, a former Assistant Attorney General, is an attorney in Holland & Knight's Miami office and practices in the firm's Litigation Section.
-Mr. Hantman focuses primarily on white collar criminal defense, internal corporate investigations, compliance counseling and complex business litigation.
+Michael E. Hantman, a former Assistant Attorney General, is a litigation lawyer in Holland & Knight's Miami office.
+Mr. Hantman focuses principally on white collar criminal defense, internal corporate investigations, compliance counseling and complex business litigation.

-Mr. Hantman's principal focus is to assist companies and individuals in investigating, responding to and defending against government scrutiny, whistleblower complaints and enforcement actions involving allegations of bribery, fraud, accounting misrepresentations, kickbacks, money laundering and other ethical lapses.
+Mr. Hantman assists companies and individuals to investigate, respond to and defend against government scrutiny, whistleblower complaints and enforcement actions involving allegations of bribery, fraud, accounting misrepresentations, kickbacks, money laundering and other ethical lapses.
 He regularly helps companies design, implement and enforce comprehensive compliance and training programs throughout the enterprise to reduce their potential legal exposure.

 - Conducted an internal investigation of pharmaceutical sales and marketing practices for a Fortune 100 company subject to various criminal and civil investigations involving multiple U.S. Attorneys' offices and multiple investigative agencies

 - Secured the dismissal with prejudice of a lawsuit against a Fortune 100 diversified global financial services company on counts of fraud, defamation and tortious interference brought by the former head of a large company subsidiary

 - Co-led an internal investigation of a large private equity firm that allegedly operated a Ponzi scheme and engaged in accounting fraud; the firm was subject to various investigations involving multiple criminal and civil federal and state agencies

 - Led an internal investigation of a large medical services provider concerning allegations of improper Medicare billing and risk-score manipulation; employee interviews largely conducted in Spanish